 - You will be required to:

-- Sign a Release of Information form between Homeless Gear and the Larimer County Workforce Center.
+- Sign a Release of Information form between Homeward Alliance and the Larimer County Workforce Center.
 The Workforce Center helps us gather and track programmatic data.
 Your personal information will not be shared with any other entity.

 - Fill out a basic intake sheet to gather characteristics about your job criteria.